Article 50A.

 § 58-50A-70.
 Qualifications for licensure.

-(a) To meet the requirements for issuance of a license and to maintain a MEWA, a MEWA must be:
+(a) To meet the requirements for issuance of a license under this Article and to maintain that license, a MEWA must meet all of the following criteria:

-(3) Operated pursuant to a trust agreement by a board of trustees that has complete fiscal control over the MEWA and that is responsible for all operations of the MEWA.
-Except as provided in this subdivision, the trustees must be owners, partners, officers, directors, or employees of one or more employers in the MEWA.
-With the Commissioner's approval, a person who is not such an owner, partner, officer, director, or employee may serve as a trustee if that person possesses the expertise required for such service.
-A trustee may not be an owner, officer or employee of the administrator or service company of the MEWA.
-The trustees have the authority to approve applications of association members for participation in the MEWA and to contract with an authorized administrator or service company to administer the operations of the MEWA.
+(3) The MEWA is operated pursuant to a trust agreement by a board of trustees that has complete fiscal control over the MEWA and that is responsible for all operations of the MEWA.
+Except as provided in this subdivision, the trustees are required to be owners, partners, officers, directors, or employees of one or more employers participating in the MEWA.
+With the Commissioner's approval, an individual who is not an owner, partner, officer, director, or employee of one or more employers participating in the MEWA may serve as a trustee if that individual possesses the expertise required for the service as a trustee.
+A trustee shall not be an owner, officer, or employee of the administrator or service company of the MEWA.
+The trustees have the authority to approve applications of members for participation in the MEWA and to contract with an authorized administrator or service company to administer the operations of the MEWA.

-(4) Neither offered nor advertised to the public generally.
+(4) Coverage under the MEWA is not offered or advertised to the public generally.

-(5) Operated in accordance with sound actuarial principles.
+(5) Operation of the MEWA is conducted in accordance with sound actuarial principles.

-(b) The MEWA shall issue to each covered employee a policy, contract, certificate, summary plan description, or other evidence of the benefits and coverages provided.
-The evidence of benefits and coverages provided shall contain, in boldface print in a conspicuous location, the following statement: "THE BENEFITS AND COVERAGES DESCRIBED HEREIN ARE PROVIDED THROUGH A TRUST FUND ESTABLISHED BY A GROUP OF EMPLOYERS [name of MEWA].
+(b) Each insured shall be issued a policy, contract, certificate, summary plan description, or other evidence of the benefits and coverages provided under the MEWA plan.
+The evidence of benefits and coverages provided shall contain, in boldface print in a conspicuous location, the following statement: "THE BENEFITS AND COVERAGES DESCRIBED HEREIN ARE PROVIDED THROUGH A TRUST FUND ESTABLISHED BY A [name of MEWA].
 EXCESS INSURANCE IS PROVIDED BY A LICENSED INSURANCE COMPANY TO COVER HIGH AMOUNT MEDICAL CLAIMS.
 THE TRUST FUND IS NOT SUBJECT TO ANY INSURANCE GUARANTY ASSOCIATION, ALTHOUGH THE TRUST FUND IS MONITORED BY THE NORTH CAROLINA DEPARTMENT OF INSURANCE.
 OTHER RELATED FINANCIAL INFORMATION IS AVAILABLE FROM YOUR EMPLOYER OR FROM THE [name of MEWA]."
 If applicable, the same documents shall contain, in boldface print in a conspicuous location, the following statement: "PARTICIPATING EMPLOYERS WILL BE RESPONSIBLE FOR FUNDING ALL CLAIMS INCURRED BY EMPLOYEES COVERED UNDER THE TRUST."
-Any statement required by this subsection is not required on identification cards issued to covered employees or other insureds.
+Any statement required by this subsection is not required on identification cards issued to insureds.

 (c) Each MEWA shall maintain excess insurance written by an insurer authorized to do business in this State with a retention level determined in accordance with sound actuarial principles.
-Such contracts must be filed with the Commissioner and contain notification provisions requiring at least 60 days' notice to the Commissioner from the insurer issuing such coverage prior to the termination or modification of such coverage.
-The Commissioner may by rule prescribe net retentions levels for MEWAs in accordance with the number of risks insured.
+The excess insurance contracts must be filed with the Commissioner and contain notification provisions requiring at least 60 days' notice to the Commissioner from the insurer issuing the coverage prior to the termination or modification of the excess insurance coverage.
+The Commissioner may adopt rules prescribing the net retentions levels for MEWAs in accordance with the number of risks insured.

 (d) Each MEWA shall establish and maintain appropriate loss reserves determined in accordance with sound actuarial principles.